quii/learn-go-with-tests/JSON-and-io.md

 ## Write enough code to make it pass

-Go does have a built in routing mechanism called `ServeMux` (server multiplexer) which lets you attach `http.Handler`s to particular paths.
+Go does have a built in routing mechanism called [`ServeMux`](https://golang.org/pkg/net/http/#ServeMux) (request multiplexer) which lets you attach `http.Handler`s to particular request paths.

 Let's commit some sins and get the tests passing in the quickest way we can, knowing we can refactor it with safety once we know the tests are passing.